sam-ludlow/mame-ao/README.md

 Machine DISKs that exist in a parent machine will not be exported, as the file would be duplicated.

-A HTML report will be created containing details of the export.

 ## Validate Store
 You can check the hash store is in good order using the following commands: